Minimally Invasive Total Hip Replacement

 - Your surgeon will take your femoral head out of the hip joint socket.
 He or she will remove your femoral head and replace it with a metal one.

-- The damaged cartilage and bone that is lining the socket is removed.
+- The damaged cartilage and bone that is lining the socket are removed.

 - A metal cup is pushed into the socket and secured with screws.